markwcodes/laravel-microservice-base/README.md

 Commits in all branches in the repository are continuously unit tested by the CI workflow.

 ### Configuration
 CI/CD pipelines are defined in the `.github/workflows` directory.
-You can customize these workflows to fit your project's specific needs.
+You can customise these workflows to fit your project's specific needs.

 # Future considerations: